cyrg38/gettingandcleaning_assessment/README.md

 ---------

-The submitted code "run_analysis.R" extract data directly from text files of the given dataset under path "UCI_HAR_Data/" into R objects.
+The submitted code "run\_analysis.R" extract data directly from text files of the given dataset under path "UCI HAR Dataset/" into R objects.

 The subsequent manipulation involves multiples subsetting, naming and reassembling of datas, in order of steps given.